omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

         - have to change urls.py as well from class based view to function view
 - added sort by popularity checkbox
 - changed foreignkey models to on_delete=null in workout and workoutinstance
+- when creating a new workout, create a new instance as well for that user
+        - creating a workout now sends you to your instance page after workout creation. not the workout detail page itself.

 Notes:
 - can't use onetoone between user and workoutinstance because then they can't have multiple workouts. has to be foreign key and create